shootTheLuck/MIDITracksOfFire/README.md

 To rebuild and run with your awesome and needed improvements run the `startDev.sh` script.
 Rebuilding with this script is done with ant so you'll want that.

 ## Contribute:
-I would **love** and appreciate **any** advice, contributions, feedback, issues etc that anyone might have!
-I'm a total amateur here and am trying to improve.
+I would **love and appreciate any advice, contributions, feedback, issues etc that anyone might have!** I'm a total amateur here and am trying to improve.
 Please hit the dang issues button!

 GOALS/TODO's:
-- architecture improvement.
-A lot of this is truly spaghetti code.
-Plus lasagna code.
+- architecture improvement. too much spaghetti here.
+Plus lasagna!
 - the drum GUI
 - documentation
 - tests!